aaps/MCmotions/README.md

 --sourcefile filename (- extention) the name of the log file where the raw network dump recides --destfile filename (- extention) the json destination filename to import via blender --session sesnumber, if you have multyple recordings in one log file you can choose the session here, a session starts everytime you stop and start recording. default session 0 (crasy programmers start counting at 0)
---avgmiddle yes/no, to pot the minecraft motions smack in the middle to the blender scene else it could be you have to search alot.
+--avgmiddle yes/no, to put the minecraft motions coordinates smack in the middle of the blender scene else it could be you have to search alot in blender.

+#Files !
+proxy_recorder !

+A for now quite crude, minecraft recorder.
+This version will not record the position of the player that is connected via the proxy !

 lister !